-At a fraction of the cost of other tools such as Ahrefs and SEO Spyglass, Linkody is a good alternative and great value for money.
-These tools do a great job of reporting links to your site and your competitors' websites.
-But they are expensive and come with a lot of extra features that many people do not need.
-Online businesses, bloggers, and startup are often interested in maintaining the backlinks they have already built.
+All-in-one SEO Tools can monitor backlinks to your website and your competitors' websites and perform other tasks.
+But they are expensive and come with extra features that many people do not need.
+Online businesses, bloggers, and startups want to maintain the backlinks they have already built.
 This is where the monitoring tool comes in.
 If a link goes down Linkody will notify you.

 Why You Should Monitor and Check Backlinks